TUT-ISI/Filioglou_et_al_2019_JGR/README.txt

 https://search.earthdata.nasa.gov/search
 http://www.cloudsat.cira.colostate.edu/order-data

-All codes are licenced under GNU GPL unless otherwise noted.
+All codes are licenced under MIT licence unless otherwise noted.

 The scripts in this repository will not be developed any further.